| Description |

 -

-OsidEnabler: A managed control
+OsidEnabler: A managed control point

-Enablers create a dynamic environment where behaviors
+dynamic environment where behaviors and relationships

 -